Samaritans Foundation: Women's shelters

-Following the NSW government's Going Home Staying Home homelessness program, a number of women's refuges were closed, while others which had previously been feminist run domestic violence refuges were been handed over to large charity providers.
+Following the NSW government's Going Home Staying Home homelessness program, a number of women's refuges were closed, while others which had previously been feminist run domestic violence refuges were handed over to large charity providers.
 In the wake of the reforms, Samaritans took over operations of the Kempsey Women's Refuge, now operating as the Kempsey Homeless Support Service for Women.

 People

 In February 2016, Samaritans appointed Peter Gardiner as the organisation's new CEO.
 The previous CEO, Cec Shevels, had held the post for 25 years before announcing his retirement from the Anglican organisation.